 • Marketing strategy

-Starting your marketing plan off on the right foot is important.
-You want to pull people into your amazing plan for marketing domination.
-Not bore them to tears.
+Starting your marketing plan strong is key — you want to engage your audience, not bore them to tears.

 Standard Business Proposal Executive Summary Template